sylaschacko/medical_images/README.md

   - A final dense layer with softmax activation corresponding to the number of classes (diseases).
 - **Training Strategy**:
   - The base VGG16 layers are frozen to retain learned features from ImageNet.
-  - Only the custom added layers are trained on the medical image dataset to fine-tune the model to our specific classification task.
+  - Only the custom added layers are trained on the medical image dataset to fine-tune the model to the specific classification task.

 ## Training and Evaluation
 The model was compiled with the Adam optimizer and categorical cross-entropy loss, optimized for multi-class classification.
 Key parameters include: